Hsinats/options_dashboard/options_dashboard/README.md

 This is really just the same lesson that I learned when it comes to project architecture because if I had have planned things well before, I would not have run into these problems.

 In the future, I will attempt to start with the end in mind.
 In this case, I had no idea what the scope of this project would be, and I added a lot of things as I was going.

+Finally, I learned a lot about Flutter and Dart.
+In the beginning, I was an absolute novice in both.
+Id didn’t know the language and I had trouble implementing basically anything because I was tri[[ing over syntax and other things, I feel so much more comfortable now.